gsaverill/RepData_PeerAssessment1/PA1_template.md

 summarize command.
 If we chose to set na.rm=TRUE in the summarize command, we'd be setting the total_steps value to zero rather than NA for those dates, which would artifically lower the mean and median calculations in the next steps.
-I think that would incorrectly introduce error into the mean and median counts of total steps per day, since they are missing and we don't know that they would be zero.
+I think that would incorrectly introduce bias into the mean and median counts of total steps per day, since they are missing and we don't know that they would be zero.
 When we  make the histogram, ggplot will by default ignore the propagated NA values.